 The church library, near the Division Street entrance, is housed in an inviting room with stained glass windows, comfortable chairs, and a fireplace.
 A search station for the online catalog is located at the checkout desk, and the room is generally available for browsing and self-service whenever the building is open.
 On Sunday mornings, you will also find coffee, snacks, and friendly library volunteers.
 All are welcome to check out books for three-week periods.

 In addition to books and magazines, the collection includes both commercial and Grace-produced DVDs and videotapes.

 Nonfiction topics include church history, religious life and practice, personal and family issues, health and wellness, global issues, politics, and culture.
 New items are shelved almost weekly to keep pace with the many interests of members and friends of the congregation.
 The library also has a sizable collection of quality fiction.

-Special collections--one for younger children, another for older children, and one display with intergenerational appeal--and a section on Lutheran life and practice are shelved near the windows.
+Special collections—one for younger children, others for older children and intergenerational appeal—and a section on Lutheran life and practice are shelved near the windows.